Colored vertex models and $k$-tilings of the Aztec diamond: Introduction

 The Aztec diamond of rank 3 is drawn on the left of Figure \ref{ex0}.
 We tile this region with dominos.
 For example a tiling of the Aztec diamond of rank 3 is drawn on the right of Figure \ref{ex0}. and the domino tilings of the Aztec diamond of rank 2 are displayed in Figure \ref{rank2}.

 One surprising result is the following: \begin{thm} The number of domino tilings of the Aztec diamond of rank $m$ is $2^{m+1\choose 2}$. \end{thm}

 There are numerous proofs of this theorem using many interesting combinatorial techniques, including random generation algorithms \cite{aztec0, aztec1}, non-intersecting paths \cite{aztecschroder}, and sequences of interlacing partitions \cite{steep,RYG}.
 Thanks to these techniques, we know a lot about the asymptotic behavior of domino tilings of the Aztec diamond of rank $m$ when $m\rightarrow \infty$.
 An important result is the arctic circle theorem of Jockusch, Propp, and Shor \cite{aztec3}, which roughly states that a uniformly random tiling behaves in a brickwork pattern in four regions (called frozen regions or polar regions), one adjacent to each corner of the Aztec diamond, whose union is the complement of the largest circle (called the arctic circle) that can be inscribed in the Aztec diamond.
-A beautiful picture for $m=1000$ can be found in Figure \ref{fig:large}, which was taken from \href{https://sites.uclouvain.be/aztecdiamond/examples/}{this site}.
+A beautiful picture for a typical tiling for $m=1000$, as well as a description of the brickwork pattern in the frozen regions, can be found in Figure \ref{fig:large}, which was taken from \href{https://sites.uclouvain.be/aztecdiamond/examples/}{this site}.

-\begin{thm}\cite{aztec3,romik} Fix $\epsilon > 0$.
+\begin{thm}\cite{aztec3,aztec2} Fix $\epsilon > 0$.
 For each $m$, consider a uniformly random domino tiling of the Aztec diamond of rank $m$ scaled by a factor $1/m$ in each axis to fit into the limiting diamond

 and let $P_m$ be the image of the polar regions of the random tiling under this scaling transformation.
 Then as $m\rightarrow \infty$

 holds with probability that tends to 1. \end{thm} In the rest of this paper, we say that the arctic curve of the Aztec diamond is the circle